Confidentiality & Medical Records

 Where repeat prescribing has been agreed by the doctor, this will be dealt with as quickly as possible, normally within 48 hours.

-Our practice procedure is not able to deal with questions of legal liability or compensation.
-We hope you will use it to allow us to look into, and if necessary, put right any problems you have identified or mistakes that may have been made.
+Our complaints process does not allow us to deal with questions of legal liability or compensation.
+Instead the complaints procedure allows us to look into, and if necessary, put right any problems you have identified or mistakes that may have been made.

-If you use this procedure it will not affect your right to complain to the Health Authority if you so wish.
-Please note that we have to respect our duty of confidentiality to patients and a patient’s consent will be necessary if a complaint is not made by that patient in person.
+Making a complaint will not affect your right to complain to the Health Authority, if you wish to do so.
+Please note that we have a duty to respect the confidentiality of our patients and that the patient’s consent will be necessary if a complaint is not made by that patient in person.

-We hope that at the end of the meeting you will feel satisfied that we have dealt with the matter thoroughly.
-However if this is not possible and you wish to continue with your complaint we will direct you to the appropriate authorities who will be able to help you.
+We hope that at the end of the agreed process you will feel satisfied that we have dealt with the matter thoroughly.
+However if this is not possible and you wish to continue with your complaint we will direct you to the appropriate authorities who will be able to help you further.

 The NHS operate a zero tolerance policy with regard to violence and abuse and the practice has the right to remove violent patients from the list with immediate effect in order to safeguard practice staff, patients and other persons.
 Violence in this context includes actual or threatened physical violence or verbal abuse which leads to fear for a person’s safety.
 In this situation we will notify the patient in writing of their removal from the list and record in the patient’s medical records the fact of the removal and the circumstances leading to it.